jirkapok/GasPlanner/doc/roadmap.md

   * Settings
     * Unify dive settings and default settings
     * Apply settings after each change and distinguish from default settings
+  * move the tank and depth validation messages to separate row
+  * Recommended and recreational buttons still calculated even with invalid altitude
   * Nitrox calc: Use common nitrox gases dropdown for O2
 * Help
   * Add help to the UI as side bar